AlphaPack/glyue-docs/reference/integration_anatomy.md

 ## Validation Rules

 Validation Rules provide checks for input and response data.
-If a response or requested input payload does not match specifitaions, this provides a clear way to have error handling.
+If a response or requested input payload does not match specifications, the integration can be put into a failure state.

 ## Masks